Understanding the FCC one-to-one consent rule update

 It’s crucial that your employees are well-versed in the TCPA’s one-to-one consent rule.
 Regular training not only prevents unintentional missteps but also ensures everyone is on the same page when it comes to compliance.
 Documented training and policies can also help in the legal defense if there is a lawsuit or regulator inquiry.

-Use consent management platforms
+Use consent-based marketing platforms

-Start documenting proof of consent with TrustedForm
+Start documenting lead events with TrustedForm

 TrustedForm is the ultimate compliance solution for documenting TCPA consent on digital lead capture forms, offering a number of products to help you: